Rio6/rio6.github.io/blog/E-line-follower.en.md

 ![motor tuner](img/line-follower/motor-tune.png =49%x*)<br/>
 Wheel Speed Controller Tuning Interface
 </center>

-The predefined sequences were made of a few different actions.
-Beside servo actuations for triggering the kicker and latching the catcher, there were turning, moving in an arc, and moving in straight line.
-These moves all replied on wheel odometry - setting each wheel at some preconfigured speed and stop when each wheel reaches the target encoder counts.
-Originally I tried achieving the same by running another PID controller on wheel encoder count, but the robot wasn't as straight and snappy compared to just setting them at a constant speed until target is reached.

 The line-following controller gets its input from the 6 sensors using a weighted sum.
 After a lot of tuning (aka changing every parameters randomly until things work), a linear weight of -5, -3, -1, 1, 3, 5 from left to right seems to have worked well.
 A PID controller acts on this sum as input and produces the desired speed differential between the two wheels.
 This differential is then added to a configurable base speed to feed into the wheel controllers.
 Ethan from our group made a really nice jig that lets us tune the controller statically.